-For sixty years the International Franchise Association has worked to educate franchisors and franchisees on beneficial methods and business practices to improve franchising.
+For over sixty years the International Franchise Association has worked to educate franchisors and franchisees on beneficial methods and business practices to improve franchising.

 Franchising is a dynamic and evolving method of expansion and business ownership.
 Beginning with the adoption in 1970 of the first franchise disclosure requirement in California; working with the Federal Trade Commission to achieve the first national franchise disclosure rule in 1979; continuing with our efforts that contributed to changes to the federal Franchise Rule in 2007; and ensuring an ongoing constructive dialogue between our leadership and federal and state regulators and government leaders, the IFA has continually worked for improvements to pre-investment franchise disclosure and franchise relations.